OpenSPP/documentation/docs/architecture.md

 extensibility are:

 - Ability to add a grievance system
-- Ability to use third party solutions such as MOSIP to store part of the information of registrants
+- Ability to use third party solutions such as [MOSIP](https://mosip.io/) to store part of the information of registrants
 - Ability to Integrate data from other systems

 ### Modularity

-All components in OpenSPP should be extensible and their features exposed via interfaces such that the implementation behind the interface can be changed without affecting other modules.
+All components of OpenSPP should be extensible and their features exposed via interfaces such that the implementation behind the interface can be changed without affecting other modules.
 Some examples of modularity are: